ClickHouse

 to the generated SCD and table diff SQL code.

 The SCD model definition query is embedded as a CTE in the full SQLMesh-generated query.
-If run alone, the model definition query would use the Clickhouse server's current join_use_nulls
+If run alone, the model definition query would use the ClickHouse server's current join_use_nulls

 value.